JNOSQL/demos-se/artemis-demo-java-se/couchbase/README.md

 1. On step one in the "Services" field enable the Full-Text Resource
 1. Follow the instructions: https://developer.couchbase.com/documentation/server/current/fts/full-text-intro.html to create a heroes-index full text index
 1. Execute the test `mvn clean install`

-### Install without testing

-If you won't run the tests the database is not required, so just run the maven skipping the tests.

-1. Execute the test `mvn clean install -DskipTests`